 Our broad portfolio of cost-saving programs keeps costs down so companies can reinvest in themselves through untapped research opportunities.
 Hear how BIO Business Solutions helped one BIO member save on business essentials here.

 The Ugandan government and agriculture experts are promoting a fast-maturing, high-yield variety biotech super bean, called NABE15, that can resist drought and possibly give hope to hunger-prone areas of Africa.

 Scientists from the US and Germany have developed a way to turn Greek yogurt waste into biofuel.
 Utilizing bacteria, leftover acids and sugars from the yogurt are turned into molecules that can be used in the production of biofuels.

-Take action on key policy issues affecting biotechnology in Washington, D.C., and state capitals around the country.
-Become a biotechnology advocate by joining BIO Action.
+Learn more about key policy issues affecting biotechnology in Washington, D.C., and state capitals around the country.
+With the unpredictability of the federal level coupled with the increasingly hostile state legislatures, it is vital that the biotechnology industry amplify its voice on the federal, state and local levels.
+Become an advocate for biotechnology by joining BIO Action today.
 Now, more than ever, we need your voice!
-Text BIO to 52886 or visit the website.
+Text BIO to 52886 or visit BIO's website.